A phrygian dominant chords

 A phrygian dominant scale — ukulele chords and intervals

-The A phrygian dominant scale, also known as the Spanish Gypsy scale, is the definitive sound of Flamenco, Klezmer, and Middle Eastern music.
-On ukulele, the notes are A, Bb, C#, D, E, F, G. It sounds exotic, passionate, and aggressive, and is a favorite for metal guitarists and composers of high-drama scores.
-The diatonic chords of A phrygian dominant are A major, Bb major, C# diminished, D minor, E diminished, F augmented, G minor.
+The harmonized A phrygian dominant scale generates the definitive chord family of Flamenco, Klezmer, and Middle Eastern music, combining a major tonic with the dark bII chord.
+The chords from A phrygian dominant are A major, Bb major, C# diminished, D minor, E diminished, F augmented, G minor.
+The I-bII oscillation is the most iconic progression in Spanish music.
+The chord family includes both major and minor colors, allowing for passionate, dramatic songwriting that shifts between light and shadow.
 Commonly used in Flamenco, Metal, Middle Eastern, Klezmer, Film Scores.
 Notable players include Marty Friedman, Paco de Lucia, Ritchie Blackmore, Al Di Meola.
-Use over dominant chords in flamenco/metal contexts, especially V7 in harmonic minor.
-The go-to for 'Spanish' or 'Arabic' sounding lines.

 The A phrygian dominant scale has the following degrees: 1 ♭2 3 4 5 ♭6 ♭7.